AdmiJW/Python/Topics/Design Patterns/README.md

 ---

 In software development, you may observe certain recurring problems occuring.

-It is at this moment that we should utilize __design patterns__.
+Have it ever occurred on you, where you are confused on how should your code be structured and organized?
+Is your class constructor taking in too much parameters?
+Having too much if-else statements in your method?
+These are example of signs you should be using design patterns.

 *__Design Patterns__ are well-known solutions to recurring problems, which are widely accepted by the software development community.*

-__Motivations/Reasons to use Design Patterns:__
+__Motivations/Reasons to study and use Design Patterns:__
 * No need to reinvent the wheel, wasting time
-* Reuse of design ideas, best practices which lowers the cost and increases quality
+* Reuse of design ideas - best practices which lowers the cost and increases quality

 __Characteristics of Design Patterns:__
 * __Language Neutral__ - Applicable to all languages